cremedelakarim/flappy-bird/memory-bank/progress.md

 • Collision detection (Bird with ground, top, and pipes implemented)
 • Score tracking & UI overlays (Implemented, Game Over screen enhanced)
 • Input handling (mouse, touch, keyboard) (Refined for game states)
-• Asset integration (graphics, sounds) (Code prepared for asset files, actual files needed)
+• Asset integration (graphics, sounds) (Completed with actual sprites and audio)
 • Deployment pipeline

 ## Current Status
-Day 0 – groundwork.
-Core gameplay mechanics and UI flow are functional with placeholder graphics.
-Code is prepared for actual asset files.
-Game Over screen is enhanced.
+Core gameplay mechanics and UI flow are functional with actual game assets.
+Bird animation and sound effects are implemented.
+Next focus is on thorough testing and then deployment.

 ## Known Issues
 None – development not started.